Frequently Asked Questions

 Is there any guidance for the nominators to use?

-Yes, nominators are asked to submit their nominations in one of the following five categories:
+Yes, nominators are asked to submit their nominations in one of the following six categories:

-- A Quiet Heroine: a woman who has mentored and/or nurtured others at Yale.
+- A Heroine: a woman who advocates, mentors, or nurtures others at Yale.
+Link to Heroine Nomination Form.

-- A Work Life Champion: a woman who takes unusual or extraordinary measures to balance work and family.
+- A Work Life Champion: a woman who takes unusual or extraordinary measures to help others within the Yale community to balance their work and family lives.
+Link to Work Life Champion Nomination Form.

-Up to five award recipients will be chosen; one for each category.
+Up to six award recipients will be chosen; one for each category.

 What happens after my nomination form has been submitted?